Libenice: Sights

 The most valuable building is the remnant of a Renaissance fortress.
 The fortress from the end of the 14th century was rebuilt by Jan Libenický of Vrchoviště in 1574.
 The fortress burned down in 1643.
 The three-winged building was then reconstructed and used as an outbuilding.

 The Evangelical church was built on the western outskirts in 1826–1827.
 Near the church is the evangelical cemetery with Libenice Oak.
 This protected common oak was planted around 1824, is 22 m high and has a trunk circumference of 298 cm.

 There is a menhir in the village common that is a replica of the stele found in the archeological site.
-It was created by local artist at the end of the 20th century.
+A local artist created it at the end of the 20th century.